 There are times when it feels that O’Neill portrays himself in a better light than what an objective observer might choose.
 Nevertheless, it is a good read and an enjoyable one.

-The events described in Calculated Risk relates the story of Jimmy Doolittle, a contemporary of Juan Trippe and Ralph O’Neill, as told by one of his granddaughters.
+The events described in Calculated Risk relate the story of Jimmy Doolittle, a contemporary of Juan Trippe and Ralph O’Neill, as told by one of his granddaughters.
 If you don’t know who Jimmy Doolittle was – a pox upon your ignorant arses – this volume will be useful to help rectify that flaw.

 It’s not really a biography – more of a family memoir of a man, his wife and his family.
 The fact that the man was one of the greatest and impactful fliers in the short history of aviation makes the story compelling.

 James Harold Doolittle.
 The last name is such a misnomer considering how much the man actually did.
-Here’s a partial list: winner of the Congressional Medal of Honor (for leading the raid on Tokyo in 1942), the Distinguished Service Medal, the Silver Star, the Distinguished Flying Cross, the Bronze Star, the Air Medal, and multiple foreign decorations; first cross-continental crossing under 24 hours in 1922; winner of the Schneider Trophy Race of 1925; first pilot to perform the outside loop in 1927; first to take off and land an airplane solely by reference to instruments in 1929; winner of the Bendix Trophy Race in 1931; setter of a transcontinental speed record in 1931; winner of the Thompson Trophy Race (in a widow maker Gee-Bee) in 1932; setter of the landplane speed record in1932; winner of: the Mackay Trophy, 1926; the Spirt of St Louis Award, 1929; the Harmon Trophy, 1930; the Guggenheim Trophy, 1942; the International Harmon Trophy, 1940 and 1949; the Wright Brothers Trophy, 1953.
+Here’s a partial list: winner of the Congressional Medal of Honor (for leading the raid on Tokyo in 1942), the Distinguished Service Medal, the Silver Star, the Distinguished Flying Cross, the Bronze Star, the Air Medal, and multiple foreign decorations; first cross-continental crossing under 24 hours in 1922; winner of the Schneider Trophy Race of 1925; first pilot to perform the outside loop in 1927; first to take off and land an airplane solely by reference to instruments in 1929; winner of the Bendix Trophy Race in 1931; setter of a transcontinental speed record in 1931; winner of the Thompson Trophy Race (in the renowned ”widow maker”, the Gee-Bee) in 1932; setter of the landplane speed record in1932; winner of: the Mackay Trophy, 1926; the Spirt of St Louis Award, 1929; the Harmon Trophy, 1930; the Guggenheim Trophy, 1942; the International Harmon Trophy, 1940 and 1949; the Wright Brothers Trophy, 1953.
 The list goes on and on and on.

-Jimmy Doolittle was an indifferent student as a young man, more interested in brawling – then learning to box – gymnastics, and a life of action.
+Jimmy Doolittle was an indifferent student as a young man, more interested in brawling – then boxing – gymnastics, and a life of action.
 He was born in Nome, Alaska in 1896, but his mother had had enough of Alaska by 1908 and moved herself and Jimmy to Los Angeles.
 In 1910, Jimmy witnessed the Dominguez Field aerial exhibition and was hooked on airplanes for the rest of his life.